JiajiaLi04/SemiWeeds/README.md

 ## Installation
 - Follow the installation instructions of INSTALL.md

+## Training commands
-## Train supervised baseline.
+### Train supervised baseline.
 For example, using 20% of labeled data
 ```
 python train_net.py \
        --num-gpus 2 \